-Not only is it a new year, but it’s also a new decade!
-No better time than this to try something new.
-Have a brainstorm session, be creative and think of a new product or project you’ve never tried before.
-Then resolve to sink your teeth into it in 2020.
+There’s no better time than the beginning of a new year to try something new.
+Have a brainstorming session, be creative, and think of a new product or project you’ve never tried before.
+Then resolve to sink your teeth into it in 2021.

-You made mistakes in 2019?
-No problem, that’s water under the bridge and you wouldn’t be human if you hadn’t.
-Multi-billionaire entrepreneurs have made some real whoppers and succeeded to tell the tale – Richard Branson declared war on Coke with Virgin Cola (anyone remember that?), George Lucas sold Pixar to Apple for $5 million (whoops), and these are just a drop in the ocean.
+Did you make mistakes in 2020?
+No problem, that’s water under the bridge and you wouldn’t be human if you didn’t have the occasional ‘oops’ moment.
+Multi-billionaire entrepreneurs have made some real whoppers and succeeded to tell the tale – Richard Branson declared war on Coke with Virgin Cola (does anyone remember that?), George Lucas sold Pixar to Apple for $5 million (whoops), and these are just a drop in the ocean.

-The trick though to making mistakes is to avoid repeating them.
+The trick to making mistakes is to avoid repeating them.
 That’s what distinguishes the successes from the failures.
-Write down your major blunders from last year, even print them, and it’ll serve as a constant reminder of what not to do in 2019.
+Write down your major blunders from last year, maybe even print them out, and they’ll serve as a constant reminder of what not to do in 2021.